Octavius-Dante/Tetra-Proxima/CAPM-DAY-2/Readme.md

 </br>
 </br>

-lets add custom text for the fiori screen field labels and do translation for the field labes using i18n standard
+lets add custom text for the Fiori screen field labels and do translation for the field labels using i18n standard

 </br>